-I think the CityPASS is a great option for families who are looking to go to the Aquarium, Museum of Science and more and may want to spread out their Boston vacation.
-The Go Boston Card may be a better option for people who want to do it all in a very short time.
+I think CityPASS Boston is a great option for families who are looking to go to the Aquarium, Museum of Science and more and may want to spread out their Boston vacation.
+Go Boston may be a better option for people who want to do it all in a very short time.

-Both attraction cards really depend on what type of traveler you are, what you are planning to see, and how much time you have.
-I hope you find this post helpful (and the Go Boston Card post too) in deciding whether a card is worth it or not for your travel plans.
+Both attraction passes really depend on what type of traveler you are, what you are planning to see, and how much time you have.
+I hope you find this post helpful in deciding whether a card is worth it or not for your travel plans.